daveminer/sfox/README.md

 `sfox` provides typed, asynchronous wrappers around the [SFox.com API](https://docs.sfox.com/) HTTP calls as well as [Serde](https://serde.rs/) types for websocket message deserialization.

-_Note: FIX is not implemented at this time._
+_FIX is not implemented at this time._

 ## Installation